paulemms/paulemms.github.io/README.md

 My open source project work can be found in my
 [github repository](https://github.com/paulemms).
 The links below show examples.

-## Shiny Modules
+## Shiny

+[ShinyBricks](http://3eeae56.online-server.cloud:3838/apps/shinyBricks/) is my collection of shiny components for building advanced analytics.
+It includes the following functionality:

-* [ShinyBricks](http://3eeae56.online-server.cloud:3838/apps/shinyBricks/): The R package `shinyWidgets` has a shiny module to display a dependent group of
+* DependentInputs: The R package `shinyWidgets` has a shiny module to display a dependent group of `pickerInputs`.
-`pickerInputs`.
 My module is more general since it returns a list of widgets that can be styled and it deals with multiple selections which is harder to do in general.
+* Provenance: This is an S4 class that records the changes to shiny input widgets.
+It can be used to determine which inputs generated output such as a plot.

 ## Jupyter Notebooks